arthurwieb/arthurwieb/README.md

 - 🌍 Fluent in English (speaking and reading), enabling seamless collaboration with international teams.
 - 💡 Experienced in API development, accessibility improvements, and maintaining reliable platforms.
-- 🌱 Always eager to learn and grow, currently exploring advanced tools and frameworks like Fiber and TypeScript.
+- 🌱 Always eager to learn and grow.

 ## 💼 Professional Experience